radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 radiant.model was recently archived and removed from CRAN.
-The message at https://cran.r-project.org/web/packages/radiant.data/index.html shows: "Archived on 2018-10-03 as check problems were not corrected despite reminders."
-Uwe Ligges confirmed that multiple emails were sent to my radiant@rady.ucsd.edu email address but, for some, reason I cannot find any such emails in my inbox.
+Uwe Ligges confirmed that multiple emails were sent to my radiant@rady.ucsd.edu email address but, unfortunately, I cannot find any such emails in my inbox.
+I hope you will accept radiant.model as a resubmission.

-radiant.model showed errors on linux and windows CRAN (see link below).
-Since these errors were not present when the packages were last submitted to CRAN I assume they are related to updated dependencies that were posted to CRAN since then.
-I cannot replicate these errors on macOS, linux, or Windows however.

-* ftp://ftp.math.ethz.ch/sfs/pub/Software/R-CRAN/web/checks/check_results_radiant.model.html

-In sum, this is resubmission.
-In this version I have fixed some (minor) bugs and added several new features (see NEWS.md for details).

-radiant.model depends on the simultaneously submitted radiant.data package and the radiant.basics that was also archived but showed no errors or warnings.

 ## Test environments

 * local OS X install, R 3.5.1
 * local Windows install, R 3.5.1
 * Ubuntu "trusty" (on travis-ci), R oldrel, release, and devel

-I normally also test using win-builder, however, this gave the error below.
-This seems odd because radiant.data requires dplyr 7.6 which has been available on CRAN for all platforms for several months (https://cran.r-project.org/web/packages/dplyr/index.html).

-"Package required and available but unsuitable version: 'dplyr'"
+* win-builder

 ## R CMD check results

 There were no ERRORs, WARNINGs, or NOTEs.

 # Previous cran-comments